mozzarellaV8/agora-marketplace/AgAssociationRules.md

        x = "", y = "", colour = "", fill = "")
 ```

-Above is a histogram of the manually binned prices, fill opacity set to relative frequency (x2) by some quick calculations.
+Above is a histogram of the manually binned prices, fill opacity set to relative frequency (x2) by some quick calculations:

 ``` {r}
 summary(ag$p)